 Where: 30/F, No 239 Hennessy Road, Wan Chai

 Kitchen at The W Hotel hits all the right marks come the weekend when buckets of fizz compete with a range of other refreshments together with a menu touting everything from continential to eggs benedict, dim sum, congee or oysters (be prepared to queue).
 Presentation is first-rate and staff go out of their way to ensure your experience is nothing but a pleasure.
-Generally speaking the ex-pats and urbane Hong Kongers generally stick to the island rather than Kowloon (TST is in Kowloon) with the exceptions of iconic hotels and amazing views.
+Generally speaking the ex-pats and urbane Hong Kongers generally stick to the island rather than Kowloon (Tsim Sha Tsui is in Kowloon) with the exceptions of iconic hotels and amazing views.
 W Hotel falls into both categories, and the views across the harbour are thrown in for free.
+If bottomless Veuve Clicquot isn't your thing, check out their new cocktail station and don't miss the lamb rack with pesto crust or the Japanese soft-boiled egg with caviar and lobster froth for a pair of taste sensations.

 Where: 1 Austin Road West, 6F, Kowloon